DG-Crawford/old-portfolio/README.txt

 	Solidified publication’s voice and identity through creation of a definitive style guide.
 	Integrated extensive copy editing and proofreading practices, which virtually eliminated publication errors.

 Outcomes such as these are constant across my career and are the result of my leadership and capabilities.
-For further prove of my writing and editing capabailities, I invite you to view samples of my work at https://dg-crawford.github.io/writing-portfolio/.
+For further proof of my writing and editing capabailities, I invite you to view samples of my work at https://dg-crawford.github.io/writing-portfolio/.

 I could not have published my online portfolio without the help of others who provide free-use services.